Struct tbot::types::parameters::Text

 pub fn with_html(text: impl Into<String>) -> Self

-Note that it is your responsibility to provide well-formed HTML
+Note that it is your responsibility to provide well-formed HTML text

-parse mode and call this method directly.
+if you wish to use HTML parse mode and call this method directly.

-On the other hand, using tbot::markup::html
+On the other hand, using tbot::markup::html ensures that your HTML

 text is always well-formed, since it automatically escapes all strings.

-, and so can be used wherever
+Its return value implements Into<Text>, and so can be used wherever

-instance is expected.
+a Text instance is expected.

 sourcepub const fn is_plain(&self) -> bool